Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

-in which the $i^{\rm th}$ row converges to the value function $\widehat V^*(t,\widehat m_{N_i}(t))$ of the order $N_i$ truncated moment system and the $j^{\rm th}$ column converges to the cumulative reward $V(t,m^{(j)}(t))$ of the entire moment system.
-In particular, the row convergence naturally follows from the convergence of gradient methods and the column convergence is a result of the continuity of the cumulative reward function and the convergence of the truncated moment sequence to the entire moment sequence.
+In this sequence, the $i^{\rm th}$ row converges to the value function $\widehat V^*_{N_i}(t,\widehat m_{N_i}(t))$ of order-$N_i$ truncated moment system, and the $j^{\rm th}$ column converges to the state-value function $V(t,m^{(j)}(t))$ of the entire moment system.
+Specifically, the row convergence naturally follows from the convergence of the PS algorithm \citep{Sutton18}, while the column convergence results from the continuity of the state-value function and the convergence of the truncated moment sequence to the infinite moment sequence.
+The row and column convergence together imply a stronger convergence property of Algorithm 1, that is, spectral sequence convergence, as defined and proved below.